 Qt for Android

-Qt for Android enables you to run Qt 5 applications on devices with Android v4.1 (API level 16) or later.
+Qt for Android enables you to run Qt 5 applications on Android devices.
 All Qt modules (essential and add-on) are supported except Qt WebEngine, Qt Serial Port, and the platform-specific ones (Qt Mac Extras, Qt Windows Extras, and Qt X11 Extras).

 |Platform Version||Architecture||Compiler||Build Environment|